Solving Bilevel Optimal Bidding Problems Using Deep Convolutional Neural Networks: Introduction

 Optimal bidding problems consist of two interlinked optimizations.
-The first problem, also called the leader or the upper-level problem, represents the market participant that maximizes its profit due to arbitrage, while the second problem, also called the follower or the lower-level problem, is the market clearing that maximizes the social welfare and determines the electricity prices that depend on the bids from the upper-level problem.
-The described bilevel optimization can not be directly solved using commercial of-the-shelf solvers, thus they are usually converted into a single-level equivalent optimization problem.
-However, in the considered case such conversion is especially difficult since the exact AC OPF models, which are in the lower level, are nonconvex and thus render many existing techniques inapplicable.
+The first problem, also called the leader or the upper-level problem, represents the market participant that maximizes the agent's profit due to arbitrage, while the second problem, also called the follower or the lower-level problem, is the market clearing that maximizes the social welfare and determines the electricity prices that depend on the bids from the upper-level problem.
+The described bilevel optimization can not be directly solved using commercial off-the-shelf solvers, thus they are usually converted into a single-level equivalent optimization problem.
+However, such conversion is difficult since the exact AC OPF models, that appear in the lower level, are nonconvex and thus render many existing techniques inapplicable.
+The authors of this paper have already explored the single-level reduction approach in a two-part paper \cite{p1} and \cite{p2}, where AC OPF is modeled using a convex quadratically constrained quadratic approximation \cite{cpsota}, but even the most computationally efficient solution techniques start diverging for large systems, i.e. systems with over 70 buses.
+Here we explore a neural network (NN) metamodeling approach that is known to require significant computational time and resources, but can compute for large systems and even allows for discrete variables in the lower level (at even greater computational cost).
+On the other hand, the KKT-based single-level reduction techniques solve the upper and the lower level simultaneously so the solution process can diverge for large systems.

+Proving the global optimality of solution is not within the scope of this paper.
+Generally, numerical optimization methods that can find global optimal solutions require much stronger conditions on the optimizing goal function and domain of optimization, for instance, in the case of optimizing a linear function on a convex domain.
+Our method is general in a sense that it imposes no mathematical conditions on the class of the lower level problem except that, using reasonable time and resources, the lower level can be evaluated a number of times to create a dataset for the NN training.

-\subsection{Literature Review}
+\subsection{Literature review}